 Attic fans make noise due to different reasons.
 Some of them include;

 Attic fans use either ball bearings or sleeve bearings.
-It is generally believed that the fans with sleeve bearings are quieter but it is more or less the same now.
+It is generally believed that the fans with sleeve bearings are quieter, but with better technology, the bearings have improved, and they have almost the same quietness.

 2. Lack of lubrication

-Attic fans, like all machines, need to be lubricated.
+As you know, attic fans run at high speeds to generate enough airflow to vent the attic.
+Therefore, like all machines, their parts need to be lubricated.
 Lack of proper maintenance results in friction between the moving parts.
 This not only causes loud noises but also results in faster wear and tear.

 3. Unbalanced blades

 The blades of the attic fan should be properly balanced.
-Even if they were accurately balanced during installation the accumulation of dust and dirt can cause imbalance.
-Since these fans run at high speeds even a small change in balance results in noise as well as wear and tear.
+Even if they were accurately balanced during installation, the accumulation of dust and dirt could cause imbalance.
+Since these fans run at high speeds, even a small change in balance results in noise as well as wear and tear.

 How to find a quiet attic fan?

-There aren’t many companies can do in terms of insulation to make an attic fan quieter.
+There aren’t many things you can do in terms of insulation to make an attic fan quieter.
 Most of the noise comes from the motor, blades, and vibrations.
 So what you can do is;

 Look for a fan with more blades

-For any fan the more blades it has the quieter it will be.
-This is because, for a fan with more number of blades, each blade do not have to work as much as that of a fan with a lesser number of blades (for the same CFM).
+For any fan, the more blades it has, the quieter it will be.
+This is because, for a fan with more blades, each blade does not have to work as much as that of a fan with a lesser number of blades (for the same CFM).

 Go for a quieter motor